redox-os/book/src/ch09-02-coding-and-building.md

 You can use the `make live` command to create bootable images, it will be used instead of `make image`.

-This command will create the file `build/your-cpu-arch/your-config/livedisk.iso`, you will burn this image on your USB drive, CD or DVD disks (if you have an USB drive, [Popsicle](https://github.com/pop-os/popsicle) is a simple program to flash your device).
+This command will create the file `build/your-cpu-arch/your-config/livedisk.iso`, you will burn this image on your USB device, CD or DVD disks (if you have an USB device, [Popsicle](https://github.com/pop-os/popsicle) is the recommended method to flash your device).

 #### Full bootable image creation